Icinga/icinga2/doc/6-distributed-monitoring.md

 additional security:

 * SSL certificates are mandatory for communication between nodes.
-The CLI commands help you create those certs automatically.
+The CLI commands help you create those certificates.
 * Child zones only receive updates (check results, commands, etc.) for their configured objects.
+* Child zones are not allowed to push configuration updates to parent zones.
 * Zones cannot interfere with other zones and influence each other.
 Each checkable host or service object is assigned to **one zone** only.
 * All nodes in a zone trust each other.
 * [Config sync](6-distributed-monitoring.md#distributed-monitoring-top-down-config-sync) and [remote command endpoint execution](6-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint) is disabled by default.

-The underlying protocol is using JSON-RPC events sent over TLS secured connections.
-In case you are interested in specific details, please check the source code.
+The underlying protocol uses JSON-RPC event notifications exchanged by nodes.
+The connection is secured by TLS.
+The message protocol uses an internal API, and as such message types and names may change internally and are not documented.

 ## <a id="distributed-monitoring-setup-master"></a> Master Setup